Skip to content

 Monitoring Your Smart Home Network for Threats

-Knowing how to secure smart home devices means understanding that security is an ongoing process, not a one-time setup.
-Network monitoring does not require enterprise tools—several accessible options work well for home users and catch threats that initial configuration cannot prevent.
+Knowing how to secure smart home devices initially is only part of the picture.
+Network monitoring does not require enterprise tools.
+Several accessible options work well for home users and catch threats that initial configuration cannot prevent.

-Network scanning apps: Tools like Fing (available for iOS, Android, and desktop) scan your local network and inventory every connected device.
+Network scanning apps: Tools like Fing, available for iOS, Android, and desktop, scan your local network and inventory every connected device.
 Run a scan weekly and investigate any device that appears without your knowledge.
-Unrecognized devices should be treated as a potential incident until identified.
+Unrecognized devices should be treated as a potential security incident until identified.

 Signs a Smart Home Device May Be Compromised